 Keeping your body’s immune system strong should become a way of life; not something you do a few times a year.
-Obtain your daily dose of vitamins and minerals through whole, plant-based foods whenever possible.
+Obtain your daily dose of vitamins and minerals through whole, plant-based food whenever possible.
 A great way to do this is by juicing in the morning.
-This is a great way to give yourself that much needed boost of energy in the a.m. hours, while supplying your body with fresh fruits and veggies.
+This is a great way to give yourself that much needed boost of energy in the a.m. hours while supplying your body with fresh fruits and veggies.
 Nowadays, it’s so easy.
 Even if you don’t own a juicer or Vitamix (or don’t have time), there are many places that offer delivery service to your home or office for your convenience.
 The same goes for lunch and dinner.
-Supporting your local farmers market or growing your own herbs and vegetables will keep the price down, while making it easier to get nutrients on your dinner table or in kid’s school lunches.
+Supporting your local farmers market or growing your own herbs and vegetables will keep the price down while making it easier to get nutrients on your dinner table or in kid’s school lunches.

 6.)
 Create a Healthy Home Sanctuary

 In addition to improving your diet, getting some type of daily exercise and drinking plenty of water (half your body weight in ounces); you can also turn your home or workplace into a healing sanctuary.
 The average person breathes in 10 to 20 thousand liters of air per day.
-Health consequences from breathing poor indoor air quality include: runny nose, itchy eyes, a scratchy throat, headaches, fatigue, dizziness, skin rash, and respiratory infections.
+Health consequences from breathing poor indoor air quality include runny nose, itchy eyes, a scratchy throat, headaches, fatigue, dizziness, skin rash, and respiratory infections.
 The solution?
 Implement a portable air purifier like the HoMedics Brethe with Nano Coil technology that kills cold and flu viruses.
 Additionally, look for a HEPA or other filtration to remove 99% of airborne contaminants while keeping your immune system stronger.
 Or, add Poinsettia’s which, according to NASA studies, are great at absorbing toxic chemicals from the air.

 Finally, avoid synthetic air fresheners which can interfere with your sense of smell by merely masking odors.
-Many brands contain a mix of synthetic chemicals which can create watery eyes, headaches, skin and respiratory irritation, asthma and allergic reactions.
+Many brands contain a mix of synthetic chemicals that can create watery eyes, headaches, skin and respiratory irritation, asthma and allergic reactions.
 Some even coat the nasal passages with oil that temporarily blocks your sense of smell.
 With hot cocoa, fresh cider, pine and other holiday aromas in the air – your nose knows you don’t want to miss out on the sweet smells of the season.